nsCelin/WC_TDD_CodingChallenge/README.md

    ParkingSystemContext is the context class where Interface class is injected.
 * The solution is designed and coded in Windows OS on Eclipse IDE.
 * JUnit has been used to develop TDD.
+* The log file configured is Slf4j.
+It is getting generated inside the project folder Logs.

 To run this Program
 * Import to project to an IDE and  built this maven project.